ianrose/typesettings/README.md

 To start using Typesettings `@import` the `_typesettings.scss` partial into your Sass project after your CSS reset.

-There is also the bundled single file version for Sass and Stylus.
-An example use would be using Typesettings on Codepen or you are looking to simply copy and paste Typesettings into your project.
-You can also start using the single file by `@import` the `_typsettings.bundle.scss` into your Sass project after your CSS reset.
+There is also the bundled single file versions.
+For example, using Typesettings on [Codepen](https://codepen.io/ianrose/pen/wDids) or you are looking to simply copy and paste Typesettings into your project.
+You can also start by `@import` the `_typsettings.bundle.scss` into your Sass project after your CSS reset.

 ```scss
  @import "path/your-reset";